François d'O

-In 1583 the disgraced d'O was granted a temporary appointment as lieutenant-general of lower Normandy on condition he soon pass it over to Matignon's son.
+In 1583 the disgraced d'O was granted a temporary appointment as lieutenant-general of lower Normandy on condition that he soon pass it over to Matignon's son.
 Dissatisfied with the regime, d'O went into alliance with the Catholic Ligue in 1585 using his influence in Normandy to support the forces of Elbeuf against the crown.
 After a clash between Elbeuf's army and forces under Joyeuse a peace was agreed that was favourable to the Ligue, a term of which divested d'O of his command of Caen in return for his re-admission onto the kings conseil and an appointment as a Chevalier du Saint-Esprit.
 As a result he returned to favour and withdrew from involvement in the ligue.

 In 1588 d'O played a central role in the events of the Day of the Barricades, his forces attempting to attack captains loyal to the liguer Henry I, Duke of Guise before elements of the population of Paris rose up against the king in favour of Guise.
 Instructed by the king to retreat with his forces to the Louvre d'O was harried by armed Parisians all the way back and feared for his life.
 Forced from Paris shortly after Henri was furious at his ministers who he blamed for leading him to be too conciliatory with the ligue.
 As a result d'O became a more central force in his administration.
 Shortly thereafter Henri arranged the assassination of Guise, before himself being assassinated.
 D'O came with the troops of Saint Cloud to Henri IV, offering them to him on condition he renounce Protestantism and lead a Catholic kingdom.
-Henri demurred but offered enough concillatory remarks to secure d'O and the troops loyalty.
+Henri demurred but offered enough conciliatory remarks to secure d'O and the troops loyalty.
 Having served Henri for several years he died shortly after the king had entered Paris.